• Skip to main content

 • Heat the oven to 350°F.

 • Slice the zucchini lengthwise.
 With a spoon or melon baller, remove the pulp from the zucchini; coarsely chop the pulp and set aside.
-Rub the zucchini halves, inside and out, with 1 tbsp oil, then sprinkle each side with salt and pepper.
+Rub the zucchini halves, inside and out, with 1 tablespoon oil, then sprinkle each side with salt and pepper.
 Lay the zucchini, cut side up, in a baking dish.
 Transfer to the oven and bake 15 minutes.

 Hollowed out zucchini in a casserole dish, rubbed with olive oil and sprinkled with salt and pepper.

 • Heat a saute pan over medium high heat.
-Add the remaining tbsp of oil and heat until it shimmers.
+Add the remaining tablespoon of oil and heat until it shimmers.
 Add the sausage to the pan and cook, stirring frequently to break up the pieces, until the fat is rendered the sausage is no longer pink, 5-6 minutes.
 Add the zucchini pulp to the sausage and saute, stirring occasionally, until the pulp releases most of its water content, 6-7 minutes.

 Italian sausage sauteed with zucchini pulp in a skillet.